willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 **How do I identify whether the request is being made originally in Shifts or in the WFM system to prevent an infinite loop?**

 Add the `X-MS-WFMPassthrough: workforceIntegratonId` header to all write/update calls to identify/ignore the changes triggered by connector.
-This header is used to indicate that the request is being made because of a preceding call made by the WFM connector service to Shifts Graph API when performing a data sync.
+This header is used to indicate that the request is being made because of a preceding call from  the WFM connector service to Shifts when performing a data sync.

 **I registered the WFI through Graph API with eligibilityFilteringEnabledEntities including SwapRequest,OfferShiftRequest,TimeOffReason but the response body doesn't show the eligibilityFilteringEnabledEntities list.**